-- 1 796 gram can of San Marzano tomatoes
+- 1 @ 28 oz (796 g) can of San Marzano tomatoes

 - 3 tbsp olive oil

-- 2 onions, finely diced
+- 2 medium onions finely diced

-- 2 cups vegetable stock (to keep it vegetarian) or chicken stock
+- 2 cups vegetable stock or chicken stock

 - 1 cup red lentils

-- kosher salt and fresh cracked pepper
+- kosher salt and fresh cracked black pepper

-- 1/4 cup chopped fresh cilantro, parsley or mint
+- 1/4 cup fresh cilantro, parsley or mint chopped

-- 1/4 cup toasted pine nuts (or almonds, chopped)
+- 1/4 cup toasted pine nuts or almonds chopped

-- Open the can of tomatoes and empty them into a bowl, crushing the tomatoes between your fingers until only small chunks are left.
+Open the can of tomatoes and empty them into a bowl, crushing the tomatoes between your fingers until only small chunks are left.
 Make sure to get every last drop of liquid from the can as well.
 Set aside.

-- Heat oil in a saucepan at medium heat.
+Heat oil in a saucepan at medium heat.
 Add onions and cook for 3-4 minutes until softened but not yet translucent.

-- Add the tomatoes and juices from the can to the pot.
+Add the tomatoes and juices from the can to the pot.
 Also add the red lentils.
 Bring everything to a boil, then reduce to a simmer.
 Simmer for 15 minutes, stirring occasionally.

-- Check the texture of your soup.
+Check the texture of your soup.
 If you would like to thin it out, use a bit more stock or water.

-- Season with salt and pepper.
+Season with salt and pepper.

-- Ladle into bowls, and garnish with chopped cilantro and a sprinkling of toasted pine nuts.
+Ladle into bowls, and garnish with chopped cilantro and a sprinkling of toasted pine nuts.

-- To have something lovely to dunk, add a flatbread, pita, naan etc, brushed with a little olive oil, sesame seeds and some of the ras el hanout or perhaps za'atar.
+To have something lovely to dunk, add a flatbread, pita, naan etc, brushed with a little olive oil, sesame seeds and some of the ras el hanout or perhaps za'atar.
 Place under broiler until the bread just starts to brown.

-- Ras el hanout and harissa can now be found at most grocery stores.
+Ras el hanout and harissa can now be found at most grocery stores.
 The ethnic shop in your neighbourhood will have them for sure, if they carry North African and Middle Eastern ingredients.

-- 1 tsp each of fennel seed, cumin and coriander, toasted and ground
+1 tsp each of fennel seed, cumin and coriander, toasted and ground

-- 1 tsp each of ground turmeric and cinnamon
+1 tsp each of ground turmeric and cinnamon

-- 2 tsp each of sweet paprika and ginger
+2 tsp each of sweet paprika and ginger

-- 1/2 tsp each of cayenne, ground nutmeg, ground cloves, allspice and cardamom
+1/2 tsp each of cayenne, ground nutmeg, ground cloves, allspice and cardamom

-- 1/2 tsp each of sea salt and freshly cracked pepper
+1/2 tsp each of sea salt and freshly cracked pepper

-- Combine and store in airtight container.
+Combine and store in airtight container.
 Makes 1/4 cup

-- Za'atar is an Egyptian spice blend of dried thyme, white sesame seeds, sumac and a touch of salt.
+Za'atar is an Egyptian spice blend of dried thyme, white sesame seeds, sumac and a touch of salt.
 Variations can include oregano, basil or marjoram.
 Again, you can find it if you look!